 The data acquired by a satellite instrument constitute individual measurements per swath node (actually one measurement result per beam, overpass and swath node) and are spatially arranged in the geometry of a swath grid, as illustrated in Figure 2.
 Swath grids are dynamical (with respect to the Earth surface) because they are a projection made by the moving satellite.
 The Level 0 data are necessarily raster data from a swath grid.
 Typically, Level 1 and 2 data provided by ESA, EUMETSAT, NASA and JAXA are still in the geometry of swath grids, and annotated with time- and geo-referencing information to allow inference of time and geo-location of each swath node.
-Data in swath grid geometry are usually distributed as one raster per half-orbit i.e. one raster for the ascending orbit direction.
+Data in swath grid geometry are usually distributed as one raster per half-orbit i.e. one raster for the ascending orbit direction and a second raster for the descending orbit direction.
 The format of geo-referencing information varies; it may be given per raster as a whole or even as (latitude, longitude) coordinates per grid node.